aalfiann/parallel-request-php/README.md

 - **setRequest($request)** is to create the request url (string or array with post data).
 - **setOptions($options=array())** is to set the options of CURLOPT.
 - **setHttpStatusOnly($httpStatusOnly=false)** if set to true then output response will converted to http status code.
+- **setHttpInfo($httpInfo=false)** if set to true then output response will display the http info status.
+Set to "detail" for more info.
 - **setDelayTime($time=10000)** is the delay execution time for cpu to take a rest.
 Default is 10000 (10ms) in microseconds.
 - **setEncoded($encoded=true)** is to encode the data post.
 If you did not use this, the default data post is not encoded.
 - **send()** is curl are sending the request (silently without any output)